fachat/MicroPET/README.md

 - Other Commodore models 4032, 8032, 8296
 - Configurable modes (speed 1/2/4/8 MHz, 40/80 column, character/hires mode)
 - Writable ROM (although that may be superseded with the SPI-based ROM)
+- Write protection for the PET ROM once copied to RAM
+- Boot-menu to select different PET versions to run

 ## Build